gatsbyjs/gatsby/docs/docs/other-css-frameworks.md

 ## Chakra UI

 Chakra UI is built on top of the [Emotion styling library](/docs/emotion/).
 It uses [Styled System](https://styled-system.com/) style props to override individual CSS properties for a component.

-Chakra UI supports theme customization, provides a library of components, and comes with dark mode out of the box.
+Chakra UI provides a library of components, and it comes with dark mode out of the box.
+It also has a theme object which you can use to customize your site's color palette, typography, breakpoints, and more.

 If you're interested in using Chakra UI, check out the [`gatsby-plugin-chakra-ui` documentation](/packages/gatsby-plugin-chakra-ui/?=chakra).